 Amazon does not provide the number of units sold and instead uses a ranking system.
 For example, a book with a ranking of 2K is selling faster than a book with a rank of 1 million.
 You know it’s selling, but you don’t know how many days it will get sold.
 Let’s take this a step further and say you found a book with a 4 million sales rank.
 You’d obviously not buy it, as it would take too long to find a buyer.
 However, if the same book was sold the next day, the sales rank would drop down to 120K, which is a very good sales rank for books.
-If you buy this book based on the 120K rank, you are guaranteed to be stuck with a slow selling book.
-Days with Sales helps you make accurate purchase decisions by providing the 6-month sales history of that book with one single data point.
+If you buy this book based on the 120K rank, you are guaranteed to be stuck with a slow-selling book.
+Sales Score helps you make accurate purchase decisions by providing the 6-month sales history of that book with one single data point.

 Let’s look at some examples:

-Using Days with Sales in Profit Triggers
+Using Sales Score in Profit Triggers